bhavanishankar23/-Flower-Species-Prediction-for-James-The-Florist/README.md

 # Conclusion
 How does this model help James?

-It helps in the followinf ways:
+It helps in the following ways:
 * Reduce manual task to identify segregate flowers as it is cumbersome to compare dimensions each time
 * Reduce wastage as flowers would be categorized into proper categories